#

 An IRM solution cannot operate in a vacuum.
 For an enterprise organization, any new platform must integrate seamlessly with your existing security stack, including your SIEM, SOAR, and identity management tools.
 This integration ensures you get more value from your current investments and create a unified security ecosystem.
 As Microsoft Purview demonstrates with its ecosystem, a connected system is a stronger one.
 Beyond integration, confirm the platform can scale to meet the demands of your organization.
 It must be able to process data from thousands of employees, devices, and AI agents without compromising performance.
 The right platform will grow with you, providing a stable foundation for your risk management program.

-Prioritize Visibility into Human and AI Agent Risk
+Question 3: Does It Provide Visibility into Human and AI Agent Risk?

 Effective IRM is about understanding intent, not just tracking actions.
 A strong platform can differentiate between accidental mistakes and malicious behavior, which significantly reduces false alarms and helps your team focus on genuine threats.
 However, the definition of an "insider" is expanding.
 Today’s risk landscape includes not only your human workforce but also the growing number of AI agents interacting with your corporate systems and data.
 A forward-thinking platform must provide visibility into both.
 When evaluating solutions, ask how they monitor the intersection of human and machine activity.
 A vendor recognized as a leader in the space will have a clear strategy for managing this emerging risk vector.